MonoidMusician/blog/sources/reformed_oop.md

 An asynchronous cell in [`Aff`{.purescript}](https://pursuit.purescript.org/packages/purescript-aff) could even maintain its state remotely, via network requests. (… not that I would recommend that.)

 More interestingly, interfaces that are already asynchronous could be virtualized across the network.
-Layer on caching, depending on the semantics.
+Could layer on caching, depending on the semantics.

 ### Mutable variables have no contract